 "From now on, we are all multiregionalists trying to explain the out-of-Africa pattern."

-2. However in Science August 25, 2011: as a result of our ancestors' interbreeding with more than one non-human species, the immune systems of modern humans were "invigorated".
-Two extinct species (Neanderthals and Denisovans) were shown to have contributed HLA variants to modern human populations.
-These HLA complexes "strengthened" the capacity of the human immune system to resist infections (and increased the "viability" of the human genome).
-This study refutes a once widely-held insistence that interbreeding with archaics conveyed NO survival advantages on humans.
+(2) However in Science August 25, 2011: as a result of our ancestors' interbreeding with more than one non-human species, the immune systems of modern humans were "invigorated".
+Two extinct species (Neanderthals and Denisovans) have been shown to have contributed HLA variants to modern humans.
+These HLA complexes "strengthened" the capacity of the human immune system to resist infections, and they increased the "viability" of the human genome.
+This study refutes a once widely-held notion that interbreeding with archaics conferred NO survival advantages on modern humans.
 DNA studies of Neandertals and Denisovans suggest that these two species - together - account for ~7.5% of the ancestry of modern Melanesians.
 Denisovan FAQ

 "There is also regional continuity in nonadaptive features.
 Nonadaptive features can persist after they are established at high frequency, when no evolutionary forces act to change them significantly.
 Because of their nature, they are very unlikely to persist if the history of a region is marked by population replacements.
 One of the best arguments for a significant European Neandertal input into the gene pools of later Europeans is the persistence of nonadaptive traits.
 Features such as the shape of the hole for the mandibular nerve to enter the mandible, or the presence of a small bump on the outer edge of the femur shaft, near its top, are difficult to explain any other way."